tyler-wel/yaraku_books/README.md

 php artisan key:generate
 ```

-Please run the following command to run the migrations (with optional faker seed)
+Please run the following command if you want to seed the database fresh
 ```
-php artisan migrate
-php artisan migrate --seed
+php artisan migrate:fresh --seed
 ```

 And finally, run the following command to get the frontend built